-Available in major European and Australian cities, rent a Ferrari in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Melbourne, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Sydney, Tignes, Turin, Venice, Zurich and many other locations.
+Available in major European cities, Abu Dhabi and Dubai, rent a Ferrari in Barcelona, Berlin, Cannes, Cap Ferrat, Florence, Geneva, London, Lugano, Lyon, Madrid, Malaga, Marbella, Marseille, Megeve, Mijas, Milan, Modena, Monaco, Munich, Naples, Nice, Paris, Rome, Sardinia, Siena, Sotogrande, St Moritz, St Tropez, Tignes, Turin, Venice, Zurich and many other locations.

 When you're talking about machines built for speed, they don't get much faster or sexier than those from Ferrari.
 Founded more than 60 years ago, the Italian brand has secured a berth at the top of the heap with its high-dollar, high-performance sports cars.

 Ferrari's roots lie in Scuderia Ferrari (which means "stable of Ferrari"), an outfit founded in 1929 by Enzo Ferrari for the purpose of organizing amateur drivers for participation in racing competitions.
 Ferrari was an accomplished racecar driver, with numerous wins under his belt.
 The company's prancing horse symbol was originally seen on the fuselage of a plane flown by a heroic Italian pilot; Ferrari was invited to use the emblem by the pilot's mother, as a good-luck charm for his vehicles.